wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

 1. Install Node and NPM (Node Package Manager) globally:

-1. On Windows, configure Node System Variables NODE_HOME to
+   On Windows, see <a target="_blank" href="https://thepracticalsysadmin.com/quickly-get-node-js-up-and-running-on-windows/">
+   this blog</a>.
+The use of choco should add to the PATH variable:

    <pre><strong>C:\Program Files\nodejs</strong></pre>

-1. On Windows, add where Node is installed to the PATH variable.
+1. On Windows, configure Node System Variables NODE_HOME to point to the same path.

 1. Use NPM to install Protractor from <a target="_blank" href="https://github.com/angular/protractor">https://github.com/angular/protractor</a>